germanow/yii2-active-record-seeder/README.md

 # Why

-I wrote this package for filling system tables, which must always be filled, such as `VehicleEventType`, `VehicleEventStatus` and other.
+I wrote this package for filling system tables, which must always be filled, such as `EventType`, `EventStatus` and other.
 Existing solutions, such as [yii2-db-seeder](https://github.com/tebazil/yii2-db-seeder), don't support filling strategy.